wolfgangmuender/InspectorTodo/README.md

 To use advanced features you can use a config file by passing a file path via the --configfile option.
 If the file does not exist a default config is created which you can adapt afterwards.

+If issues are tracked in an issue tracker like JIRA, InspectorTodo can validate whether issues that are referenced in a todo are in an allowed status.

+#### JIRA server

+Connection settings for a JIRA server.

+#### Statuses

+A list of allowed statuses in the issue tracker, like "Backlog" or "Todo".

+#### Files

+If there are files in the project that should not be parsed (e.g. because they belong to another project), you can configure a whitelist of files here, relative to the project root.
+Compare the entries from the example config for details.

 ### Copyright & License

 InspectorTodo was conceived, written and executed by [Martin Fink](https://github.com/martin1fink),